DAThriftPoC/common-thrift-hello-world/cpp/README.md

 The Thrift compiler will create the cpp/src/gen-cpp subdirectory of the base directory and place source code files there.

+10. Change your current directory to the cpp/src subdirectory of the base directory.
+Open the environment.cmake file in a text editor and edit values of the listed environment variables.

 11. Change your current directory to the cpp/src subdirectory of the base directory and type:
   ```